prowler-cloud/prowler/util/org-multi-account/README.md

 - Adhering to the principle of least privilege.
 - Supporting an AWS Multi-Account approach
   - Runs Prowler against All accounts in the AWS Organization
+- ***NOTE: If using this solution, you are responsible for making your own independent assessment of the solution and ensuring it complies with your company security and operational standards.***

 ---